katrotz/meteor-astronomy-celestial-coordinates/README.md

 > Add-on for the [Astronomy package](https://github.com/jagi/meteor-astronomy) that manages mongoDB references between models.

+##Installation

+	meteor add katrotz:astronomy-celestial-coordinates

+##Changes

-The celestial coordinates introduces a new field type for Astronomy models:
+The celestial coordinates introduces the following changes to the Astronomy:

-	ref
+1. A new field type `ref`
+2. A new method to all Astronomy model instances `dbReference()`

 When defining reference fields, the collection name the reference will be pointing to should be defined under the namespace key.